protocol-diver/pingu/README.md

 // Continue previous BroadcastPingWithTicker if exist. myPingu.Start()

-// If you want stop the BroadcastPingWithTicker, you close the 'cancel'. cancel, _ := myPingu.BroadcastPingWithTicker(*ticker, 3*time.Second)
+// If you want stop the BroadcastPingWithTicker, close the 'cancel'. cancel, _ := myPingu.BroadcastPingWithTicker(*ticker, 3*time.Second)
 close(cancel)
 ```